tfu2022/An-Introduction-to-Proofs/README.md

 3. Functions (by Hassium)

-Topics included: functions, composition of functions, finiteness of sets, injectivity and surjectivity, odd and even functions, inverse, the category Set, morphisms and their relations with injectivity and surjectivity, quotient sets, canonical decomposition of functions, Cartesian product as product in Set, disjoint union as coprudct in Set
+Topics included: functions, composition of functions, finiteness of sets, injectivity and surjectivity, odd and even functions, inverse, the category Set, morphisms and their relations with injectivity and surjectivity, initial and terminal objects, quotient sets, canonical decomposition of functions, Cartesian product as product in Set, disjoint union as coprudct in Set

 4. Integers and Cardinality